frankvHoof93/Kubernetes-Jenkins/docs/Build-Slave-Setup.md

 - Use one of the existing Slave-Images found at the [Jenkins Docker Hub](https://hub.docker.com/u/jenkins) as a build slave.
 - Alternatively, you can build your own, if you have any specific requirements.
 Make sure to use [jnlp-slave](https://hub.docker.com/r/jenkins/jnlp-slave) as a base.
   - My personal .Net Core 3.1.2 buildslave can be found [here](https://hub.docker.com/repository/docker/frankvhoof/jenkins-dotnet-slave).
 The Dockerfile for it can be found [here](../Slaves/DotNet/Dockerfile-DotNet)
+  - My personal React buildslave can be found [here](https://hub.docker.com/repository/docker/frankvhoof/jenkins-react-slave).
+The Dockerfile for it can be found [here](../Slaves/React/Dockerfile-React)

 ## Step 4: Add a Pod Template